szensk/ra6502/readme.md

 Description
 ===========
-ra6502 is a 6502 assembler made as a learning exercise in Ruby.
+ra6502 is a simple 6502 assembler made as a learning exercise in Ruby.
 It doesn't look like Ruby.
+I plan to include a dissassembler and simulator in the near future.

 Usage
 ============